 - the basic elements of the architecture and organization of computers, as machines that automatically execute algorithms;

-- the basic elements of the Python language, common to all high-level programming languages: variables; assignment, conditional and iterative execution; data types and data structures; modular structure of computer programs through user-defined functions.
+- the basic elements of the Python language, common to all high-level programming languages: variables, assignment, conditional and iterative execution, data types and data structures, modular structure of computer programs.

 Applying knowledge and understanding

-Students will be capable of designing algorithms for solving simple data processing problems, and of expressing them as Python programs.
+Students will be capable of designing algorithms for solving simple data processing problems, and to express them as Python programs.

-Students will be able to choose among several options during program design, related to data structures, program structure, and algorithmic efficiency.
+Students will be able to choose among several options during program design, related to data structures, to program structure, and to identifying the most effective algorithm.

 Students will know the basic concepts and terminology of computer science.
 In the context of program design they will be able to properly express aspects and issues related to algorithm design and to their coding in a programming language.